Aubrey Organics | Chia Detangler

 Now I know, Food Babe was asked to give her opinion about PB2.
 My post was only made to point out how big health bloggers tries being critically objective and fail when a product should be seen subjectively, and spreads misleading information and unnecessary fear of a product that’s just as natural and if not even more genuine than other types of “health food” products they normally promote – like Coconut Oil and other types of refined natural products.
 They simply fail to see the connection, which saddens me and frankly pisses me off.

-If you’re not a consumer of peanuts or peanut butters, then you should not be offering your critique and simply state that “you won’t know what you’re talking about by giving your opinion about something you don’t consume or use”.
-And it terrifies me that people listen to these critics and value their opinion on something they’ve obviously made up their mind about long time before and haven’t even tried or touched.
+If you’re not a consumer of peanuts or peanut butter, then you should not be offering your critique and simply state that “you won’t know what you’re talking about by giving your opinion about something you don’t consume or use”.
+And it terrifies me that people listen to these critics and value their opinion on something they’ve obviously made up their mind about a long time before and haven’t even tried or touched.

 - Earth Circle Organics | Goji Berries (Review)